Delhi & Beyond:

 "The people here treat you with respect if you give it to them and are happy to help when they can."

-In the village of Delhi, off campus dining options are numerous.
+In the Village of Delhi, off campus dining options are numerous.
 You can enjoy coffee, bagels, pizza, sushi, subs, or a great breakfast or lunch within a short walk of campus.
-You can also shop for gifts, books, organic products, practical needs, groceries, or get a haircut or a manicure.
+You can also shop for handmade gifts, books by local authors, organic products, practical needs, groceries, or get a haircut or a manicure.

 "The Shire!
 I suggest eating outside on the deck especially when they have live music."